PramodKumarYadav/Circle/TestResults/Readme.md

 # All your test results will be created in this folder.
+* We ignore all files in this directory (except this readme.md file).
-This is not version controlled, even if you accidentally push to GitHub
+* Even if you accidentally push the project to github, you will not push any sensitive information on internet.